simsonraj/fabric-sdk-nestjs/README.md

 ## How to setup the Boiler plate with Hyperledger Fabric basic-network

-Check out the Fabric-samples from the hyperledger repository and checkout appropritate Tags & then ./start.sh to start the Basic Network which will create the crypto-config folder
+Check out the Fabric-samples from the hyperledger repository and checkout appropriate Tags & then ./start.sh to start the Basic Network which will create the crypto-config folder

 ###### Copy the certificates